 Preparing for Mole Scanning

-When preparing for your full body mole mapping, we ask that you do not wear any fake tan, makeup or nail polish.
-You should also wear plain-coloured underwear to the mole mapping session.
+When preparing for your full body mole scanning, we ask that you do not wear any fake tan, makeup or nail polish.
+You should also wear plain-coloured underwear to the mole scanning session.

 Excessive body hair may interfere with good quality photographs, in which case you may consider shaving prior to your mole map appointment.